<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 • Delight - support the customer to allow them to achieve their goals with their newly purchased product.

-The problem with the funnel is that it’s a product-focused approach, and once customers reach the bottom, the momentum from marketing and sales diminishes.
+The problem with the funnel is that it’s a product-focused approach, and once customers reach the bottom, any momentum from marketing and sales diminishes.
 When using the funnel, little effort is made to continuously delight the customer post-sale as the model prioritises sales revenue over customer lifetime value

 Flywheels exist in a continuous circular motion where customer engagement feeds every part of the process.
 Each team works simultaneously to nurture leads from strangers to promoters of your product throughout the entire customer journey.
 The flywheel emphasises building and maintaining relationships with customers rather than merely selling products.